aorczyk/lego-pf-receiver/README.md

 # Power Functions Receiver

-Receives commands from LEGO Power Functions remote controls using IR Receiver Module Iduino ST1089.
-Runs given function when speciveied button is pressed or released.
+Receiving commands from LEGO Power Functions remote controls using IR Receiver Module Iduino ST1089.
+Running given function when specific button is pressed or released.

 ### Features:
 - all Power Functions remote controls are supported